-Estimated Number of Respondents: NHTSA receives part 579 submissions from approximately 337 manufacturers per year.
-We estimate that there will be a total of 337 respondents per year associated with OMB No. 2127-0616.
+Estimated Number of Respondents: NHTSA receives Part 579 submissions from approximately 337 manufacturers per year.
+Therefore, we estimate that there will be a total of 337 respondents to this information collection per year.

 Estimated Total Annual Burden Hours: When this approved information collection was last renewed in June 2017, NHTSA estimated the annual burden associated with this collection to be 49,243 burden hours.
-NHTSA is updating these estimates to better align with the current volume of submissions and to include reporting for common green tires and follow-up sequences (per § 579.28(l)) that were left out of the previous information collection request.
-NHTSA now estimates that the annual burden hours associated with this collection are 53,810 hours and that the collection requires no additional costs to the respondents beyond the labor costs associated with the burden hours.
+NHTSA is updating these estimates to better align with the current volume of submissions and to include reporting requirements for common green tires and follow-up sequences (per § 579.28(l)), which were inadvertently omitted from the previous information collection request.
+NHTSA now estimates that the annual burden hours associated with this collection are 53,810 hours.

-NHTSA estimated the burdens associated with this labor by calculating the burden associated with submitting information under each subpart of part 579.
+NHTSA estimated the burdens associated with this collection by calculating the burden associated with submitting information under each subpart of Part 579.
 In addition to these burdens, NHTSA also estimates that manufacturers will incur computer maintenance burden hours, which are estimated on a per manufacturer basis.